redwoodjs/redwood/packages/framework-tools/README.md

 # Framework Tools

-Tooling etc used internally by the Redwood framework
+Tooling used internally by the Redwood framework.
+This package isn't published to NPM.